 Chemical Oceanography Group

-The Chemical Oceanography Group has four faculty members.
+The Chemical Oceanography Group has two faculty members.

 Carly Buchwald’s group uses the abundance stable isotopes of N and O in nitrite and nitrate to interpret nitrogen biogeochemistry in the environment.
 They measure the isotope systematics of relevant microbial nitrogen transformation processes and use these values to interpret natural abundance of isotopes in a wide range of environments including wastewater, lakes, estuaries, rivers and the ocean.